JIAJUNATBCIT/ACIT4640/README.md

 3. Setup port forwarding on your VM:
 * Host port - use your favour port
 * Guest Port - **80**
-4. Open your web brower and navigate to below url:
+4. Open your web browser and navigate to below url:
 ```
 http://localhost:[Host port]/
 ```